tourforge/baseline/README.md

 2. Extract the zip somewhere convenient so that you can access its internal files.
 3. Find the directory titled `Mapbox.framework` under `Mapbox.xcframework/ios-arm64/Mapbox.framework`.
 4. Copy the `Mapbox.framework` directory to `example/ios/Mapbox.framework`.
+- It is important to note that in order to run the app in a simulator, you need to copy `ios-arm64_x86_64-simulator` folder instead.
 5. Open a terminal in `example/ios`, run `flutter pub get && pod install`.

 Now you're free to open the project in Xcode.
 Make sure you open `example/ios/Runner.xcworkspace`, not ~~`example/ios/Runner.xcodeproj`~~.
-It is important to note that our current workaround does not allow running the app in a simulator.
-You will need a physical device in order to run the application.

 ### Android-Specific Setup